piemonte/Poly/README.md

 | &#128230; | advanced 3D data caching |
 | &#128225; | Poly reachability support |
 | &#128038; | [Swift 4](https://developer.apple.com/swift/) |

+Need a different version of Swift?
+* `4.2` - Target your Podfile to the latest release or master
+* `4.0` - Target your Podfile to the `swift4.0` branch

 ## Important